City Clerk

 • Research and provide appropriate information to other city departments, officials and the public

-• Publication of legal notices as required along with ordinance/resolutions and minutes of Council
+• Publication of legal notices as required along with ordinance/resolutions and minutes/proceedings of the Common Council

 • Administer oaths of office to newly elected officials, Firefighters, Police Officers; and appointments to boards and committees